mohamedali5/AlternateBitProtocolSimulator/README.md

    11. To run simulation, refer to steps v to vii.
    12. To run tests, refer to steps viii to ix.
+   13. User have the option to view and simulate the results using a graphical user interface.
+For more details on how to use this    feature, go to https://github.com/mohamedali5/ABP_Gui